patrick204nqh/demo.activeadmin.info/planning.md

 ## Requirements

 - Validate file types like MP4, ...
+    - Define in model
 - State management for processing video life cycle
+    - User AASM for management
 - Push video processing to background job
 - Convert the video into three resolutions: `360p`, `720p`, `1080p`
 - Extract thumbnails
 - Able to retry a few times before makeing the video as Failed
 - Show the reason for failure in `ActiveAdmin`
 - Show thumbnails in `ActiveAdmin`

+## Features

+- Upload video
+- Process video in background job
+    - Process video into 3 resolutions
+    - Extract thumbnail from video
+- State management of video item
+- Show playback & thumbnail on Admin page

 ## Upcoming updates